Legacy Nursing Home Marion Ohio Review: Is It the Right Choice for Your Loved Ones?

 Facility overview and background

-The 135-bed facility at 400 Barks Road West in Marion currently houses 108 residents.
-It operates at 80% capacity and has sprinkler fire suppression systems throughout.
+The 135-bed facility at 400 Barks Road West in Marion averages about 94 residents per day.
+It has sprinkler fire suppression systems throughout.

 Legacy Marion provides medical services including: